 ''RTL-SDR Radio'': RTL-SDR radio at a sample rate of 1.0 Msps

 The baseband samples received from the signal source are processed by the physical layer (PHY) to produce packets that contain the SCM or IDM information.
-The following diagram shows the physical layer receive processing.
+This diagram shows the physical layer receive processing.

 For a valid message, the bits are then parsed into the specific fields of either the IDM or SCM format.
 This example can parse both the SCM format and the IDM format.